isaiahscheel/Exercise-CurrencyConverter/README.md

 The next part of this challenge will be to test to your API to make sure it works as expected.

 If you decided to complete the .NET implementation you can choose to add more tests using the `CurrencyConverterLib.Tests` project.
-If not feel free to add unit tests to your API library with whatever technology you prefer.
+If you're using another technology, make sure to add unit tests to your API library.

 Please add tests to sufficiency.